FX and Settlement (Operator Field Manual)

 Multi-Currency Cash Flow Ops

-- Decide where conversion happens (at capture, at payout, or at bank).
+- Decide where conversion happens: at capture, at payout, or at your bank.
+Pick one deliberately, because the default is whatever your processor does.

-- Holding balances: good if you spend in that currency; bad if you always convert later.
+- Holding balances in a currency is good if you spend in that currency and bad if you always convert later anyway.

 - See also: Payout Strategy.